gt-onboarding/partiful-presentation-1/README.md

 ### Development

 #### 1. Get your API Keys
-Get your API Keys from [generaltranslation.com](https://dash.generaltranslation.com).
+Get your API Keys from [generaltranslation.com](https://dash.generaltranslation.com) from the API Keys page.

 Create a `.env.local` file in the root of the project and add your DEVELOPMENT API Keys: